Copyright 1999 Katherine Colwell.

 Closed: 8″ h x 11 3/4″ w x 2 3/4″ thick.

-“Behold! was complete in four weeks — a “book-in-a-box” that emerges accordion-style in five directions from a creche-like container.
-The pages are cardstock, with the miscellany accumulated during my trip in 2008 to meet family for my mother’s ashes interment in Baltimore (family and cemetery photos, train tickets, the interment program, poetry, pressed flowers, a Baltimore map, my journal notes, etc.).
+“Behold! was complete in four weeks — a “sculpture-in-a-box” that emerges accordion-style in five directions from a creche-like container.
+The "pages" are cardstock, with the miscellany accumulated during my trip in 2008 to meet family for my mother’s ashes interment in Baltimore (family and cemetery photos, train tickets, the interment program, poetry, pressed flowers, a Baltimore map, my journal notes, etc.).
 The items are machine-sewn to each page, the pages machine zig-zagged, hand-laced together, then hand-sewn into the box, with more mementos hand-sewn to the fronts and back of the box.

 "The compulsion to drop other projects and create Behold! was profound.
 The memories of the final journey for Mom needed to be made concrete — so that when my heirs open the box it won’t be stuff, but will draw them in to make their own discoveries, connections, meanings, and memories.

-"Sharing Behold! — through the act of unfolding — with visitors to my studio has allowed me to see another aspect of closure for Mom’s passing: my mementos, and thus Mom’s momentos, go beyond the boxes, into the world.
+"Sharing Behold! — through the act of unfolding — with visitors to my studio has allowed me to see another aspect of closure for Mom’s passing: my mementos, and thus Mom’s momentos, go beyond the box, into the world.
 And, in the end, the day-in, day-out creative process for Behold! forced me to see and think about Mom and all the family connections and estrangements — and come to acceptance: ¡Así sea!
 After four weeks in the process I was bored with it all — how’s that for closure?"

 Throughout the 1980s and early 1990s, Katherine finished her embroidery with traditional framing techniques, either working with a framer she trusted to do museum-quality framing, or, after researching archival materials and learning techniques, doing the framing herself.